setchi/FancyScrollView/Assets/FancyScrollView/README.md

 # FancyScrollView

-A scrollview component that can implement highly flexible animation.
+A scrollview component that can implement scroll animation freely.
 It also supports infinite scrolling.
 This library is free and opensource on GitHub.
 More info, supports and sourcecodes, see [https://github.com/setchi/FancyScrollView](https://github.com/setchi/FancyScrollView)